-We choose math reasoning problems as a test bed for our proposed method.
-Despite its simplicity, our empirical results demonstrate that the Prefix-RFT outperforms na\"ive SFT, RFT, the two-staged SFT-then-RFT baselines, and other recent parallel works~\citep{DBLP:journals/corr/abs-2504-14945,ma2025learning}.
-We also validate our method across different model scales, model families, and demonstration quantities and qualities.
-Our further analysis reveals that \ourmethod enables the model to solve problems where the RFT struggles and also pushes the model to learn more from demonstration for challenging problems compared to easier ones.
-Taken together, our work reconsiders the view that treats SFT and RFT as two distinct and consecutive stages, suggesting that a more integrated approach to combining both learning paradigms could be a promising and valuable direction.
+We choose math reasoning problems as the test bed for our proposed method.
+Despite its simplicity, our empirical results demonstrate that the Prefix-RFT outperforms na\"ive SFT, RFT, the two-staged SFT-then-RFT baselines, other recent parallel works~\citep{DBLP:journals/corr/abs-2504-14945,ma2025learning}, and effectively expand the model's reasoning capability boundaries (evaluated by pass@2024 on AIME).
+The method is validated across different model scales, model families, and demonstration quantities and qualities.
+Our further analysis reveals that \ourmethod enables the model to solve problems where the RFT struggles and also pushes it to learn more from demonstrations for challenging problems than for easier ones.
+Taken together, our work reconsiders the view that treats SFT and RFT as two distinct and consecutive stages, suggesting that an integrated approach combining both learning paradigms could be a valuable direction.